 Learn more about recent and upcoming Estuary Partnership on-the-ground habitat restoration projects!

-Louisiana Swamp Restoration Project: A 35-acre restoration project west of Clatskanie, OR that reconnected the floodplain to Westport Slough, a Columbia River tributary.
+A 35-acre restoration project west of Clatskanie, Oregon that reconnected the floodplain to Westport Slough, a Columbia River tributary.

-Steigerwald Floodplain Restoration Project: A 900-acre restoration project near Washougal, Washington (in process).
+A 900-acre restoration project near Washougal, Washington (beginning summer 2019).